 The more amplified the success and failure, the harder life is.
 Sometimes, for whatever reason, performance can be better or worse than usual.
-Cool it, it’s all small.
+Cool it and keep perspective.

 What a great musical year it is shaping up to be.
 I’m going back and forth across the country several times this year, which will add come challenging elements to my life to be sure.
 In addition to my musical life in Montreal with St. Matthias and Ensemble Bellechose, I’ll be guest conducting at the Winnipeg Symphony New Music Festival, and we’ve expanded Polycoro’s season to two programs and three concerts.
 There will be more details in about a week I think about something else that is on the way.
 Until then I’ll leave you in suspense about another major concert on the horizon.
 Suffice to say, guest conducting is a very good thing.